 At 3 months which is the time that some mother’s take their babies to get their ears pierced (after the first vaccinations).
 We started to have mixed feelings about piercing her ears.
 We felt tremendous pressure to get Nikki’s ears pierced but we just didn’t want to put her through that pain.
 After Nikki’s baptism (at 4 months old), my husband and I discussed ear piercing again since we were always being asked.
 We took some time and thought long and hard about it and decided that ear piercing wasn’t on our to do list for Nikki.
 Even though we made this decision when Nikki was 4 months old, we still feel the pressure to this day.

 Our reasons are personal, specifically to our daughter, Nikki.
 We decided to let her make the decision as she gets older.
-We decided as her parents that this wasn’t the best time for her, considering that we know our daughter best.
+As her parents that this wasn’t the best time for her, considering that we know our daughter best.
 We did not allow the pressure control what we decided to do with our daughter and made the best decision for all of us.

 Our Personal Reasons